trevortombe/covidgraphs/index.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 344,836/day over the past week and 409,620/day the week prior.

-Canada’s pace is slowing.
-We’re now 36% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by August 7
+Our 7-day average pace of giving shots: 335,481/day over the past week and 400,513/day the week prior.Canada’s pace has slowed recently.
+We’re now 38% below our June 30 peak average of 542,779.Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 8

 ![](Plots/pace_national2.png)